How To Get Rid of Dangerous Microplastics in Salt, Water, Cosmetics — and You!

 Apparently, the outlook is bleak.
 This graph projects that the total tonnage of plastics in the world’s oceans will get to 1,800 million tons by 2050:

 A big contributor to the oceans plastic contamination are commercial fishing nets.
 Approximately 80% of fish are caught in nets.
-When these plastic nets get too old are become entangled, they’re often cut free from fishing boats and left to pollute the ocean, entangle and kill fish, whales, sea turtles and seals, and eventually break down into microplastics.
+When these plastic nets get too old and become entangled, they’re often cut free from fishing boats and left to pollute the ocean, where they entangle and kill fish, whales, sea turtles and seals, and eventually break down into microplastics.
 For more on this, read Coty Perry’s eye-opening article, Overfishing, Conservation, Sustainability, and Farmed Fish.

-You use cosmetics or toothpaste, yes?
+You use cosmetics and/or toothpaste, yes?

 Then spend two minutes watching this: